jon-gomezz/remote-water-pumping-monitoring/docs/en/architecture.md

 This is especially important because the monitoring point in Araka had practical constraints related to the existing SCADA context.
 Instead of relying on a direct internet-connected PLC integration in the central environment, Node-RED provided a flexible software layer capable of:

-* receiving MQTT data from TTN
+* Receiving MQTT data from TTN
-* decoding incoming payloads
+* Decoding incoming payloads
-* building monitoring dashboards quickly
+* Building monitoring dashboards quickly
-* adapting the visualization to each station
+* Adapting the visualization to each station
-* acting as a bridge between incoming telemetry and operator-facing supervision
+* Acting as a bridge between incoming telemetry and operator-facing supervision

 Because of that, Node-RED should be understood as a core architectural component rather than as a secondary visualization add-on.